JitterSystems/ShadowNet/README.md

 For Kali Linux/Parrot OS

+Installation:

+chmod +x 777 *

+sudo bash setup.sh

+sudo bash shadownet.sh

+(Do not delete the shadownet_engine file generated when you run shadownet.sh, this is to help assist the cover traffic in staying consistent)

 Asynchronous Obfuscation Layer:

 ShadowNet is an advanced network hardening framework that transforms a standard workstation into a "Private Mixnet of One."
 By forcing all system traffic through a synchronous, timing-obfuscated, and size-uniform tunnel, it eliminates the behavioral metadata that state-level adversaries use to deanonymize users.